Mwnesbitt/simpleclue/README.md

 BACKGROUND
 I did this project to practice with classes in python.
-I had it on the back burner while I went through the learn python the hard way online exercise set, until I encountered ex45, which required the student to make a game.
+I originally didn't know about classes and ran into serious trouble, so I put it on the back burner while I went through the learn python the hard way online exercise set, until I encountered ex45, which required the student to make a game with classes.
+I realized it was the perfect way to return to the project and do it properly.

-My original goal was similar to tat of the mastermind project-- to simulate a game, in this case, clue.
+My original goal was similar to that of the mastermind project-- to simulate a game, in this case, clue.
 However, I later refined the scope to be what would better be termed a "clue assistant" that a player in a game of clue can use to help track the game and make optimal guesses.
 I decided not to rename the project so that I wouldn't have two directories running around on github, confusing my page.